 OSX comes with an installed version of Git if you have installed XCode.
 But as usual the Apple version is a very old version of Git.
-To have a current version of Git we can use the Git OSX installer hosted on google code.
+To have a current version of Git we can use the Git OSX installer from the git web site.
 The installer installs all Git tools under

 The configuration of Apache to service Git requests is documented here.

 A better approach is to use gitolite if you have to administrate multiple projects and teams.
 How to install and configure gitosis is documented here.

 Eclipse has a very good plugin for Git.

 For OSX I use SourceTree Git application.